25th June 2017 – Patronal Festival

 Morecambe Bay Walk to D’Feet MND Allison Leach will be participating in this charity walk on Saturday 29th July 2017 to support the Motor Neurone Disease Association.
 If you wish to sponsor her please complete the sponsor form in the Parish Centre.
 Thank you in anticipation of your support.

-Charity Giving – For the rest of June we are continuing to support The David Nott Foundation.
+Charity Giving Till the end of June we are continuing to support The David Nott Foundation.
 Please see the notice above the Charity Giving box or speak to Anne for more information.

 who is alive and reigns with you,